In an earlier post, I wrote about creating landing pages for books.

 Click Apply, and you will have your selected pages report.

-Landing pages work, but be ready to fine tune your pages
+Landing pages work, but be ready to fine-tune your pages

-Think of them as stand alone advertising pages that need to attract organic traffic to work for you.
+Think of them as stand-alone advertising pages that need to attract organic traffic from search engines to work for you.

-Some pages will work well, while others won’t.
-So it takes a process of trial and error to discover which pages, SEO titles, SEO page descriptions and content work the best for you.
+It takes a process of trial and error to discover which pages, SEO titles, SEO page descriptions, and content work the best for you.